neurobagel/documentation/docs/contributing/CONTRIBUTING.md

 # Contributing Guidelines

-*We're so excited that you're interested in contributing to Neurobagel! :tada:*
+*We're so excited that you're interested in contributing to Neurobagel!* :partying_face:

 We appreciate all contributions, and hope that the below guidelines will make it as easy as possible for you to contribute to the [Neurobagel codebase](https://github.com/neurobagel) and to ensure your contribution can be easily integrated.